 - Light whisky works best with lighter foods, such as seafood.

 - Serve medium-bodied and richer whiskies with gamey meat to enhance the flavors.

 - Full-bodied whisky works best with strong-flavored foods, such as a cheese platter.

 - The aroma and texture are also important to consider when pairing whisky and food.

 Despite wine being the most popular drink to pair with food, whisky is growing in usage, especially in spicy South Asian and Indian dining.

 Although heavy beer has traditionally been the drink of choice when pairing spicy food, a popular trend is to pair the spice and sizzle of Indian food with whisky cocktails.

-This creates an exciting and enticing combination that offers a more rounded flavour experience.
+This creates an exciting and enticing combination that offers a more rounded flavor experience.
 This is something that many curry houses and restaurants focused on South Asian flavors are doing.
 Here are a few great recipes to try:

-- The core principle of pairing food is to create balance while using complementary flavours.
+- The core principle of pairing food is to create balance while using complementary flavors.

 - A great way to offer food and drink pairings is with your aperitifs and digestifs.